edward-shen/MMM-pages/.github/ISSUE_TEMPLATE/Bug_report.md

 A clear and concise description of what you expected to happen.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.
-If you believe you have aptly described your issue in words, feel free to ignore this section.
+If you believe you have aptly described your issue in words, feel free to ignore/delete this section.

 **Please fill out the following information;**
  - Node version: [This can be obtained by running `node --version`]